BrookJeynes/2020DigitalStudyGuide/README.md

 # Encryption

 * <i>Criteria:
 * Recognise and describe encryption and authentication strategies appropriate for securing data transmissions and their differences
     * features of symmetric (Data Encryption Standard — DES, Triple DES, AES — Advanced Encryption Standard, Blowfish and Twofish) and assymetric (RSA) encryption algorithms
-    * How data compression, encryption and hashing are used in the storage and transfer of data</i>
+    * How data compression, encryption and hashing are used in the storage and transfer of data

 * Symbolise, Analyse and Evaluate
-    * Caesar, Polyalphabetic (e.g. Vigenere and Gronsfield), and one-time pad encryption algorithms
+    * Caesar, Polyalphabetic (e.g. Vigenere and Gronsfield), and one-time pad encryption algorithms</i>

 - - -
 <br>